tailhook/vagga/docs/build_commands.rst

 .. code-block:: yaml

    setup:
-   - !Ubuntu trusty
+   - !Ubuntu xenial
-   - !Sh "apt-get install -y python"
+   - !Sh "apt-get update && apt-get install -y python"

 If you have more than one-liner you may use YAMLy *literal* syntax for it:

 .. code-block:: yaml

    setup:
-   - !Ubuntu trusty
+   - !Ubuntu xenial
    - !Sh |
       wget somepackage.tar.gz
       tar -xzf somepackage.tar.gz